mattsilber/imageloader/readme.md

 * Prefetching images can be achieved by simply not setting a target View (e.g. don't call ImageRequest.setTargetView(myImageView).
 * ImageRequest's for the same URL are safe to call at the same time.
 The ImageLoader will delay subsequent requests for the same URL until the download has finished.
 * Adjustments via ImageFilter are only saved when a target View is present
+* Setting a maximum cachable duration for a target URL can be achieved by calling ImageRequest.setMaxCacheDurationMs(long); e.g. setMaxCacheDurationMs(TimeUnit.DAYS.toMillis(5));

 ##### Things I plan on adding when I get the chance
 * Custom SVG Image Filters (e.g. replacing colors)